“Language is a skin”

 I believe we have to revise the meanings for the words "man," "woman," "gender," "sexuality" and "species," just to name a few.
 To me, "identity" is about expressing oneself; drag seems to articulate this.
 When “cross-dressing” is brought into the realm of drag there is not so much a crossing effect as a layering effect, an amalgamation of the codes by which the meanings of female and male, femininity and masculinity are interpreted.
 (Shiller 1999, 21)

-Drag is concerned with incongruities which aggravate conceptions of wholeness and which mark resistance to fixed positions and self-identity.
-Drag repeats the process of identification with a fixed gender by appropriating gender in a form which transforms and liberates it by foregrounding the incongruity of the appropriation.
-The incongruity of the appropriation is not limited to crossing-over to the opposite sex.
+Drag is concerned with incongruities that aggravate conceptions of wholeness and which mark resistance to fixed positions and self-identity.
+Drag repeats the process of identification with a fixed gender by appropriating gender in a form that transforms and liberates it by foregrounding the incongruity of the appropriation.
+The incongruity of the appropriation is not limited to crossing over to the opposite sex.
 (Shiller 1999, 74)

 Many people assume sexuality is aligned with drag.
 It can be, but I do not believe it has to be: “… I once worked with a girl who was married to a straight drag queen. ...”
 (Yahoo!
 Answers 2011)

-There is no seperate "inside."
+There is no separate "inside."
 The ideas of inside and outside the body are conventions to me.
 Merleau-Ponty said, “Inside and outside are inseparable.” (“Quotes from Merleau-Ponty” 2011)